 The teacher must always remain in the classroom and will be required to complete a short evaluation at the end of the workshop.

-- Classroom or laboratory with at least 2 electrical outlets.
+- Classroom or laboratory with at least 2 electrical outlets

 - Access ramp to bring in the machinery (if available)

-Available workshops per class grade
+By class grade

-Please note that each workshop is tailored for your class's grade and ability.
+Each workshop is tailored for your class's grade and ability.